STBoyden/market-api-2.0-old/README.md

 # Market API version 2.0
 A rewrite of the Minecraft market API available [here](https://github.com/MinesoftCC/market-api).

-This rewrite makes use of Docker and `docker-compose` to create an easily deployable database and API (done with `sqlx`).
+This rewrite makes use of Docker and `docker-compose` to create an easily deployable database and API.

 ## Changes from the previous version
 - The API now instead communicates with a database rather than reading and writing to a JSON file in a data directory.